Strategy, Entrepreneurship and Innovation

 Distinguishing Features of the Specialisation

 The PhD programme is a four-year programme.
-The next cohort commences in August 2021 and is expected to successfully complete the programme by September 2025.
 During the first year, PhD candidates are expected to take courses that enhance their understanding of core strategic issues and methodologies, to conduct high quality research.
 These courses can be extended and complemented with elective courses during the rest of the PhD.
 By the second year, the PhD candidates are expected to have developed their own research ideas and look for venues e.g. conferences and workshops to present these ideas and communicate with world-renowned academics in the field.
 During the third year, the candidates continue to focus their research output.
 A period of stay abroad in prestigious and relevant universities for the area of research (e.g. University of California, Berkeley or SCANCOR center at Stanford University) is encouraged.
 During this period, PhD candidates are trained in teaching techniques to deliver superior learning to students at all levels.
 In the fourth year, PhD candidates finish the research related to their dissertation and are encouraged to submit their research papers to top level journals in the discipline.
 While the timeline for the different activities is flexible, all PhD candidates should develop research papers, disseminate research outputs to various audiences (e.g. researchers and businesses) and deliver excellent teaching, throughout their time at BI.

 Top business schools worldwide have welcomed PhD graduates from BI’s Strategy area.
 Recent placements include, among others, the Technical University of Munich (TUM), Grenoble School of Management, Alliance Manchester Business School, and the University of Groningen.